reuteras/dfirws/README.md

 winget install Rclone.Rclone
 ```

+Windows Sandbox must be enabled on the host.
+You can enable it by running the Windows tool **Add and remove Windows features** and adding Windows Sandbox.

+If you haven't enabled the option to run PowerShell scripts before you have to start a Windows Terminal och PowerShell prompt and run

+  Set-executionPolicy -ExecutionPolicy bypass

 ## Installation and configuration

-First enable Windows Sandbox by running **Add and remove Windows features** and adding Windows Sandbox.

-Now start a PowerShell terminal and download the code.
-You have to have git available to use this tool.
-Not only to checkout the code from the repository.
+Start a PowerShell terminal and checkout the code via Git.

 	git clone https:/github.com/reuteras/dfirws.git
 	cd dfirws

+Start the download of included tools.
+It will take some time since all tools are downloaded to disk.
+After download the tools will be extracted and prepared for faster usage in the sandbox.
+Total space is currently around 8 GB.
+Download is done via

+	.\downloadFiles.ps1

+If you like to have a more detailed view off the progress during the download (or update) you can run the **PowerShell** variant of **tail -f**:

+    Get-Content .\log\log.txt -Wait

-Create configuration with your local path by running the following command:
+Create a configuration file for the sandbox with your local path by running the following command:

 	.\createSandboxConfig.ps1

 This will also create *./setup/config.txt*.
 Select the tools you would like to be available in the Sandbox here.
 All tools will still be downloaded and can be installed later in the Sandbox.

-Download all binaries and scripts with the help of the following command:

-	.\downloadFiles.ps1

-If you like to have a more detailed view off the progress during the download (and update) you can run the **PowerShell** variant of **tail -f**:

-    Get-Content .\log\log.txt -Wait

 ## Usage